Kelly Hu

-Hu has had recurring roles as Pearl on The CW series The Vampire Diaries, as China White on the CW series Arrow, Hamato Miwa / Karai on Teenage Mutant Ninja Turtles, Stacy Hirano on the Disney Channel animated series Phineas and Ferb, and as Adira in Rapunzel's Tangled Adventure.
+Hu has had recurring roles as Pearl on The CW series The Vampire Diaries, Hamato Miwa / Karai on Teenage Mutant Ninja Turtles, Stacy Hirano on the Disney Channel animated series Phineas and Ferb, and as Adira in Rapunzel's Tangled Adventure.
+She also voices Cheshire and Paula Crock / Huntress in Young Justice.

 Early life

-Hu was born in Honolulu, Hawaii, the daughter of Juanita Perez, an engineering drafter from Honolulu, and Herbert Hu, a salesman and exotic bird breeder.
-Her parents divorced during Hu's childhood.
-Her brother, Glenn, is a Lieutenant Colonel and Human Resources Officer in the United States Army.
-She is of Chinese, English, and Hawaiian descent.
+Hu was born on February 13, 1968, in Honolulu, Hawaii, the daughter of Juanita and Herbert Hu.
+Her parents divorced during Hu's childhood and her mother married Roy Takara.
+Her brother, Glenn, is a lieutenant colonel and human resources officer in the United States Army.
+She is of Chinese, English, and Native Hawaiian descent.
 She attended Maʻemaʻe Elementary School and Kamehameha Schools in Honolulu, Hawaii.

 Hu has held a lifelong interest in singing and dancing and has also been interested in martial arts since her early childhood.
 Hu's cousin was a successful model in Japan, and Hu decided to follow her example.
-Kelly Hu won the title of Miss Hawaii Teen USA and competed in the Miss Teen USA 1985 pageant, becoming the Miss Teen USA pageant's third titleholder in history and its first Asian American winner.
+Kelly Hu won the title of Miss Hawaii Teen USA and competed in the Miss Teen USA 1985 pageant, becoming the pageant's third titleholder and its first Asian American winner.
 Hu has mentioned in interviews that her mother had told her America was not ready for an Asian as such a prominent role model.
 She discovered after winning that she was prohibited from appearing in non-contest related activities for the year of her reign, though this rule was changed in later years.

 Career

+Modelling

-Hu modeled in Japan and Italy, and became well known in the latter as the star of a series of television advertisements for Philadelphia brand cream cheese, playing a young Japanese college student named Kaori.
+Hu modeled in Japan and Italy and became well known in the latter as the star of a series of television advertisements for Philadelphia brand cream cheese, playing a young Japanese college student named Kaori.

 Hu won the title of Miss Hawaii USA in 1993, becoming the first former Miss Teen USA to win a Miss USA state title.
 In the 1993 Miss USA pageant, held in Wichita, Kansas, Hu entered the top ten in second place, after winning the preliminary interview competition and placing second and third, respectively, in swimsuit and evening gown.
 She then made the top six, ranked second, winning the top ten evening gown competition and placing second in swimsuit.
 She was eliminated in fourth place after the judges' questions, just 2/100 of a point from the final three.